RelativisticMechanic/CRTerm/README.md

 This project is inspired from SwordFish90's [Cool-Retro-Term](https://github.com/Swordfish90/cool-retro-term).
 Unfortunately, this program while being cool, was only available for Linux / MacOS, so I decided to write one for Windows.

 Note that <i>while it is inspired from Cool-Retro-Term, it is not Cool-Retro-Term!</i> Cool-Retro-Term has undergone ~10 years of development and this does not use any code from that.
-This has gone about ~10 days in development in comparison. :P
+This has gone about ~10 days in development in comparison, so once again it is in active development and will see many changes. :P

 Watch it in [action](https://www.youtube.com/watch?v=kIuGYarFiT4).